TrelaDev-Innowise/DatabaseMigrationTool3000/README.md

 ```

 ## 📂 Migration File Structure
-Migration files must follow a strict naming format and must be in SQL format:
+Migration files must follow a strict naming format and must be in SQL format. **NOTICE THE DOUBLE UNDERSCORE** between the version number and description:

 ```bash
 V<VERSION>__<DESCRIPTION>.sql